GrantMeStrength/retro/Projects/index.md

 I was following [these instructions](https://www.instructables.com/Making-a-Tiny-Mac-From-a-Raspberry-Pi-Zero/).
 Gosh it's cute!
 From a distance my poor craftmanship is hardly noticeable!
 And that isn't a simulated image, it's a small screen with a Raspberry Pi Zero running a Mac OS 7 emulator.

+### June 21, 2021

+After watching the [Macintosh Librarian](https://youtu.be/dP-2JRLjxUA) remix the this project to build a Mac SE/30, I've fired up the printer again (this time with a better colour filament) to see how it works out.

 ## PiTrex